goinvo/ma-services/README.md

 Enrollment and spending statistics are mainly from FY2023.

 ## Next Steps
-Currently, ma-services is only showcasing a few of the most commmonly used Massachusets services.
-The next step is to add all services to the visualization.
+Currently, ma-services is only showcasing a few of the most commmonly used MA services.
+The next step is to add all MA services to the visualization.
 <br /><br />
 To update the dataset, update the JSON files in this repo. <br />
 Additionally, the data for each JSON file is a google sheet in the MAServices --> Sheets to JSON Google Drive folder